groupe-edf/dsas-tinycore/README.md

 To be able do build, the DSAS needs a root access via sudo.
 The reason is that the build makes extensive use of the chroot command to create clean build environments for each package.
 The build script also needs access to the internet to be able to download packages.
-If you are behind a proxy, you'll need to configure the proxy beofr continuing
+If you are behind a proxy, you'll need to configure the proxy before continuing

 After the build command is